Mico27/gbs-DynamicProjectilePlugin/README.md

 ### The projectile pool can run out

 All live projectiles come from a fixed pool, sized by **Max concurrent projectiles**.
 A launch that finds the pool full is **silently dropped**.
-Remember how many entries a shot really consumes: most behaviours take one, but a **hookshot takes four** — the head plus three chain links.
+Remember how many entries a shot really uses: most behaviours take one, but a **hookshot takes four**, the head plus three chain links.

 ### The strand pool can run out